-If you’re looking to take a day trip from Oslo, the small and picturesque town of Drøbak is the perfect getaway.
+If you’re visiting Oslo and are looking for a day trip destination, the small and picturesque town of Drøbak is the perfect getaway.
+Read on to find out why!

 A day trip to Drøbak is more than enough to check out everything there is to see.
 While the town may not be packed with visitors, there is no lack of tourism.
 Drøbak is home to the only saltwater aquarium in the area, not to mention Santa’s house and post office.